RaghavSriniv/EconDyn-Lab/README.md

 ### How to use the platform?

-The aim of **CEDL** is to provide a simulation tool to help experimental learning in Economics.
+The aim of **Econdyn-Lab** is to provide a simulation tool to help experimental learning in Economics.
 <br>
 <br>
-* First, play around the with the parameter values and initial conditions in various models and see how the output plots change - <span style="font-size: 10.7px;">  thanks to our dynamic and talented intern **Aditya Mahadevan** for working on the simulation toolbars using the Shiny package in R (open source).</span> 🫡
+* First, play around the with the parameter values and initial conditions in various models and see how the output plots change - <span style="font-size: 10.75px;">  thanks to our dynamic and talented intern **Aditya Mahadevan** for working on the simulation toolbars using the Shiny package in R (open source).</span> 🫡
 <br>

 * Second, go to the main reference [textbook](https://www.routledge.com/An-Introduction-to-Economic-Dynamics-Modelling-Analysis-and-Simulation/Raghavendra-Piiroinen/p/book/9780367341893?srsltid=AfmBOope-Gqo9JJP0K0daIguN1U2Ox5amZjuKVKVRzDjAiF5-Zh0tF22) and study the models to see how the dynamics in those plots are generated.